-Dyspraxia does not affect your intelligence, but it may make daily life more difficult for you.
-It can affect your co-ordination skills – such as tasks requiring balance, playing sports or learning to drive a car – and your fine motor skills, such as writing or using small objects.
+Dyspraxia does not affect your intelligence.
+It can affect your co-ordination skills – such as tasks requiring balance, playing sports or learning to drive a car.
+Dyspraxia can also affect your fine motor skills, such as writing or using small objects.

 This page focuses on dyspraxia in adults.
 You can also read about childhood dyspraxia.

 Symptoms of dyspraxia

 Symptoms of dyspraxia can vary between individuals and may change over time.
 You may find routine tasks difficult.

 - how you learn new skills, think, and remember information at work and home